 Valiaveedu has been a licensed clinical professional counselor (LCPC) since 2007.She received her Master of Arts in Counseling from Franciscan University and her doctorate in Counselor Education and Supervision from American School of Professional Psychology at Argosy University.
 She is certified as a Multi-Dimensional Family Therapist, QPR Gatekeeper Instructor and Mental Health First Aid USA Instructor.

 8 a.m.-6 p.m.

-Diane Passero joined Anne Arundel Community college in 2014 and is a part time dedicated counselor in Counseling Services.
-In addition to her role as counselor, she serves as an academic advisor during peak registration.
+Passero joined Anne Arundel Community College in 2014 and is a full-time career and personal counselor.
+In addition to her role as counselor, she is trained as an academic advisor.

-Passero completed her Master of Arts in Counseling and Student Personnel Services and received her Rehabilitation Counseling Certificate (CRC) from the University of Maryland, College Park, in 2006.
-Since 2009, she has been a licensed clinical professional counselor (LCPC) and is certified in Trauma Focused Cognitive Behavioral Therapy and Brief Strategic Family Therapy.
-She is also a Maryland Board Approved supervisor in Clinical Professional Counseling.
+She completed her Master of Arts in Counseling and Student Personnel Services and received her Rehabilitation Counseling Certificate (CRC) from The University of Maryland, College Park, in 2006.
+Passero has been a licensed counselor since 2007 and became a licensed clinical professional counselor (LCPC) in 2009.
+She is certified in Trauma Focused Cognitive Behavioral Therapy and Brief Strategic Family Therapy.
+She is also a certified instructor of QPR Gatekeeper Training as well as Mental Health First Aid USA.
+Passero is a Maryland Board Approved Supervisor in Clinical Professional Counseling.

-Her professional experience includes student and clinical work in a variety of academic settings including the University of Maryland, College Park, and the Harbour School in Annapolis.
-Additionally, Passero practiced counseling at Maryland’s Youth Service Bureau serving in various capacities including as clinical coordinator of the Children in Need of Supervision Program (CINS) at Prince George’s County Department of Juvenile Services and as the clinical supervisor of the center.
+Passero's professional experience includes student and clinical work in a variety of academic and nonprofit settings such as The University of Maryland, College Park, and The Harbour School in Annapolis.
+She was a clinical counselor at two of Maryland’s Youth Service Bureaus and served as the Clinical Coordinator of the Children in Need of Supervision Program (CINS) at Prince George’s County, Department of Juvenile Services.
+She was the Clinical Supervisor of the Center.